-• One (I) point for six months healthcare clinical work experience.
-Clinical experience is defined as actual patient care that includes the delivery of physical care, such as certified nursing assistant, nurse aide, practical nurse, patient care technician, medical assistant, surgical technician, back office worker in a clinic or physician's office, or emergency medical technician.
+• One (1) point for six (6) months of clinical work experience.
+Clinical experience is defined as actual patient care that includes the delivery of physical care such as a certified nursing assistant, nurse aide, licensed practical nurse, patient care technician, medical assistant, surgical technician, back office worker in a clinic or physician's office, emergency medical technician or paramedic.